mdmonir-hossain/brandshop-client/README.md

 - cart: user can  cart option add, update ,delete
 - user login: user can login via google,github.
 - user registration: user can registration manually . by using name, email,image, password.
+- Our Partners: Users can view our partners.
+- Contact Us: Users can send emails for contacting.